 But that could be a mistake:

-• 58% have done this because of concerns that investors might look unfavourably at their company
+- 58% have done this because of concerns that investors might look unfavourably at their company

 Putting procurement decisions to work

-And they should empower and incentivise procurement teams to take environmental considerations more seriously during their day-to-day purchasing.
+And they should empower and incentivise procurement teams to take climate considerations more seriously during their day-to-day purchasing.
 According to Ann Vereecke, a professor of operations and supply chain management at Vlerick Business School, this comes down to having the right incentives.
-“If you're the procurement person and you know that 10% of your bonus is related to sustainability and 30% is dependent on cost, the more ecological option may suffer,” she says.
+“If you're the procurement person and you know that 10% of your bonus is related to climate and 30% is dependent on cost, the more ecological option may suffer,” she says.
 “You’ll make the trade-off.”

 Procurement decisions: start with logistics and move on from there

-So, tackling this source of emissions should be a priority for procurement.
+So, tackling this source of GHG emissions should be a priority for procurement.
 And by learning from their experience of working with logistics suppliers in this way, chemicals businesses will find it more straightforward to push others hard too.

 For more information on this topic: